tiawl/X11.zig/README.md

 ## License

-The unprotected parts of this repository are under MIT License.
-For everything else, see with their respective owners.
+The unprotected parts of this repository are dedicated to the public domain.
+See the LICENSE file for more details.
+**For other parts, it is not dedicated to the public domain.
+I can not remove any right about restrictions imposed by their respective owners.
+If you have any doubt about the proprietary of a file, open an issue.**

 [1]:https://github.com/hexops/x11-headers
 [2]:https://gitlab.freedesktop.org/xorg/lib/libx11